The Online Education emphasis area prepares you to design, develop, and provide effective online learning experiences in a variety of settings.

 Students should enroll in the one credit hour 9483 Capstone: Online Education at the end of your program.

 Before You Apply

-You may take up to nine hours of SISLT course work prior to being admitted, but:
+You may take up to nine hours of SISLT course work prior to being officially accepted into the program.

 - Taking courses prior to applying does not guarantee admission;